-The Centre for Social Change welcomed visiting scholar and Adjunct Associate Professor Mona Livholts from Linkopping University, Sweden.
-Associate Professor Mona Livholts delivered a seminar on "Emergent Writing Methodologies" and a workshop on Memory Work.
+The Centre for Social Change welcomed visiting scholar, Adjunct A/Prof Mona Livholts from Linkopping University, Sweden.
+A/Prof. Mona Livholts delivered a seminar on "Emergent Writing Methodologies" and a workshop on Memory Work.
 Photographed here from Left to Right: Dr Carole Zufferey, doctoral scholars: Terry Taylor, Amy Parkes, Gipsy Hosking, Lyndon Gordon; Dr Bridget Garnham, A/Prof Mona Livholts.

 Cat personality explained: understanding the Feline Five

 Dr Carla Litchfield together with one of her honours students Gillian Quinton, is a co-author, have published an article about The Feline Five published in PLOS ONE.

 Litchfield, C.A., Quinton, G., Tindle, H., Chiera, B., Kikillus, K.H., and Roetman, P. (2017).
 The ‘Feline Five’: An Exploration of Personality in Pet Cats (Felis catus).
 PLOS ONE. doi: 10.1371/journal.pone.0183455

 For more information about the Cat Tracker project and The Discovery Circle visit the wesite at: http://www.discoverycircle.org.au/cat-personality/